The Perspective Research Centre (PRC) is a research and educational centre focused on the visual dimensions of Art, Science and Culture.

-Alan Radley is the founder and editor of ScienceOfCybersecurity.com.
+Alan Radley is the Scientific Director of the Perspective Research Centre.

 Alan has been a co-author / co-editor of 5 handbooks on computing (he is a member of the Editorial Advisory Board for Blue Herons Computing Editions); plus he is a member of the scientific committee for the international Alaipo conferences in Italy and Spain and the CCGIDIS Communicability Symposia.